iw6dgm/fide-rating/README.md

 TODO
 ----

+- [X] FIDE Rating import: given a players list XML file from FIDE website, import it
-FIDE Rating API: Web app to provide friendly APIs to query the FIDE dabatase created by the parser above.
+- [ ] FIDE Rating API: Web app to provide friendly APIs to query the FIDE dabatase created by the parser above